malysoun/europa-dev/README.md

 ------------
 NOTE: If you're on OS X with a case-insensitive filesystem, you should create a case-sensitive partition for your source, or Python imports will get confused.

+   1. Set up git credentials to avoid being asked for passwords constantly.
+On OS X, run:

+        $ git config --global credential.helper osxkeychain

+      On other platforms, run:

+        $ git config --global credential.helper 'cache --timeout=86400'

+      See <https://help.github.com/articles/set-up-git> for more information.

-   1. __Don't clone this repository directly__.
+   2. __Don't clone this repository directly__.
 Run this command, which will set up the entire environment in the directory `./europa`:

         $ python -c "$(curl -fsSL https://raw.github.com/zenoss/europa-dev/go)"